Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-06-adjusting-audio-system.md

 <br/>

 #### Setting Volume Level
-<a id="setting-volume-level">The main idea for the volume</a> is to set the comfortable level for the whole Learn/Test exercise cycle with the same audio stuff
-and EQ pattern, without changing the loudness during or between separate examples.
+The main idea for the volume is to set the comfortable level for the whole Learn/Test exercise cycle with the same audio stuff and EQ pattern, without changing the loudness during or between separate examples.
 Please note that our frequency perception is heavily influenced by the sound level (for more details, see studies by Fletcher and Munson on this topic).
 So, at this stage, it makes sense to adjust the volume to a comfortable medium loud level while you check the audio playback